1. Who we are

 We do not share, sell or distribute your personal data with unrelated third parties, except as otherwise provided for in this privacy statement and under these limited circumstances:

-Where you are a client, we may disclose your personal data to third parties for the purposes billing and debt collection purposes.
+- Where you are a client, we may disclose your personal data to third parties for the purposes of billing and debt collection.

 10. Transfer of your personal data outside the EEA